u-masao/esp32-https-post-basicauth/README.md

 To build this code, you need an ESP-IDF development environment.
 See ESPRESSIF web site.[Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html)

+The author has been tested with Linux Mint 19.1.

 ## Usage

 Around available WiFi, turn on your ESP32 board.